 What Is Face?

 The abstract concept of face obviously has nothing to do with physical features.
 Instead, face can be described as a combination of social standing, reputation, influence, dignity, and honor.
 Causing someone to lose face lowers them in the eyes of their peers.
 Saving face or "building face" raises their self worth—obviously a better outcome for everyone.

 Although in the West we tend to appreciate people who are "brutally honest" or those who get down to business, the opposite often holds true in Asia.
 Important meetings get preceded with hours of trust-building interaction and small talk—perhaps even drinks—before taking care of actual business.
 Some Western executives learn the hard way that building trust is more important than efficiency and “getting down to it.”

 In a few extreme cases, suicide has even been considered preferable over suffering a heavy loss of face.
 As a traveler, you should always be aware of the potential impact your actions will have on how others feel.

 What you may perceive as a gesture of goodwill (e.g., telling an older gentleman that he has toilet paper stuck to his shoe) could cause him personal embarrassment, leading to loss of face.
-In some instances, less damage will be done by letting him trail that toilet paper down the hallway.
-He'll eventually discover it on his own and suffer less loss of face, especially as everyone pretends not to
+In some instances, less damage will be done by letting him trail that toilet paper down the hallway!
+He'll eventually discover it on his own and suffer less loss of face, especially as everyone pretends not to have seen.

 How to Save Face in Asia

 Unless physical harm is imminent, there are very few reasons to shout angrily in Southeast Asia—particularly Thailand.

 Raising your voice with someone in public is strictly frowned upon.
 Causing a scene makes bystanders lose face through embarrassment suffered on your behalf.
 They may actually scurry away from the scene to save face!
 Even if you win whatever argument, you'll lose as a whole.

 Even if you are in the right and your complaint is justified, making a small compromise will allow the other party to save face—and that's a very good thing for future interaction.
 Always be thinking of how you can help the other party to save face.